-- Teams selecting to go for the one (1) point conversion will snap the ball from the 5-yard line
+- Teams electing to go for the one (1) point conversion will snap the ball from the 5-yard line

-- Teams selecting to go for the two (2) point conversion will snap the ball from the 10-yard line.
+- Teams electing to go for the two (2) point conversion will snap the ball from the 10-yard line.

 Turnovers on an extra point conversion may be returned.

 - A return by the defensive team is worth two (2) points no matter the offensive conversion placement.